Under Financial Strain, Community Health Centers Ramp Up For Coronavirus Response

 Meanwhile, community health centers are eliminating routine dental visits, which is a key funding stream.

-"You take those three factors ... and you have already started to lose revenue before you're gearing up for new ways of providing care," says Michael Erikson is CEO of Neighborcare Health, which serves more than 70,000 Washington residents, over half of them on Medicaid.
+"You take those three factors ... and you have already started to lose revenue before you're gearing up for new ways of providing care," says Michael Erikson, who is CEO of Neighborcare Health, which serves more than 70,000 Washington residents, over half of them on Medicaid.
 "We are on a pathway to losing $3 million a month."

 The Washington Association for Community Health projects that the cutback in dental care could lead to a $250 million shortfall for the state's community health center system over the next nine months.